TigerData logo

 Multiple continuous aggregates per hypertable

-A few months ago, we introduced continuous aggregates in Timescale 1.3.
+A few months ago, we introduced continuous aggregates in Tiger Data 1.3.
 In case you aren’t familiar, automated continuous aggregates can massively speed up workloads that need to process large amounts of data.
 Particularly for use cases that require snappy dashboards, continuous aggregates reduce the amount of computation required during query time.

 And our users were pretty excited: